harshith-77/rdb-gpt/ReadMe.md

 - ⚡ Executes SQL queries on a relational database.
 - 🖥️ Provides a user-friendly interface with Streamlit.
 - 📂 Supports inserting CSV data into the database.
+- 🤖 Implemented dynamic **Few-Shot Prompting** to improve SQL query generation accuracy.

+## 🔬 What is Few-Shot Prompting?

+Few-Shot Prompting is a technique in which an AI model is provided with a small set of relevant examples to guide its response generation.
+Unlike zero-shot prompting (where the model generates answers without examples) or fine-tuning (which requires extensive training), few-shot prompting balances flexibility and accuracy, ensuring the LLM generates more precise answers.

+I have enhanced few-shot prompting by dynamically selecting the most relevant examples, further improving accuracy.

+### How Few-Shot Prompting Improves SQL Query Accuracy:
+- Vector Database Creation: A set of past queries and their corresponding SQL statements are embedded and stored in a vector database (using ChromaDB).
+- Dynamic Example Selection: When a new user query is received, the system retrieves the two most similar examples from the vector database.
+- Prompt Enhancement: These examples are included in the prompt to guide the LLM in generating a more accurate SQL query.
+- Execution & Refinement: The generated SQL query is executed on the RDB, and the response is further formatted for clarity.

+By leveraging contextual examples, the model can generate syntactically correct and contextually relevant SQL queries, significantly reducing errors and improving the quality of the results.

+Note: Makesure to add the question and the correct SQL query to fewshots file if the LLM still generates a wrong SQL query to your question so that it will become an example for the future searches.

 ## 🛠️ Installation Guidelines
 Follow these steps to set up the News Research Tool: